-If you have export control questions related to hiring a non-immigrant holding a temporary visa, contact International Recruitment and Student Services at (205) 934-3328.
+If you have export control questions related to hiring a non-immigrant holding a temporary visa, contact International Student and Scholar Services at (205) 934-3328.
 You will be working with staff there to process the necessary visa paperwork, and they can provide more detailed information as it relates to your situation.

 You can determine whether or not particular technology is restricted by reviewing the applicable lists of controlled technologies maintained by EAR and ITAR or by contacting the manufacturer of specific devices.
 An alpha-numeric classification, known as an Export Control Classification Number, or ECCN, has been ascribed to controlled technologies.
 EAR's Commerce Control List (CCL) can be found at http://www.access.gpo.gov/bis/ear/ear_data.html#ccl; ITAR's U.S. Munitions List (USML) can be found at http://pmddtc.state.gov/regulations_laws/documents/official_itar/ITAR_Part_121.pdf.
 It is advisable for each department to maintain an inventory of any restricted technology that it uses, maintains, or develops.